-Twenty years ago, we crossed this region in short-haul, but this time visiting the top Stellenbosch wineries was an important reason for traveling to South Africa.
+Twenty years ago, we crossed this region in short-haul, but this time visiting the best wineries in Stellenbosch was an important reason for traveling to South Africa.
 We stayed the first five nights of our trip in Stellenbosch.
 From here we visited Cape Town (read more about this in the post over here) and, of course, the Cape Winelands were explored extensively.

 Stellenbosch is a cozy university town and the center of the wine region.
 White Cape homes, ancient trees, cozy restaurants and cafés make Stellenbosch the perfect place to store your tent for a few days.

 In the past there have been three big fires, destroying large parts of the city.
 However, many buildings were rebuilt in the original style.